-Lines 1 and 2 - If the title to the property is in more than one name, list each name here.
-See the deed, mortgage, or other proof of title to find the name of the owner or owners.
-If more than one person owns the property, all owners must qualify for the exemption.
+1,2.
+If the title to the property is in more than one name, each of the names must be set forth.
+The deed, mortgage or other proof of title should be examined to ascertain the name of the owner or owners.
+If the property is owned by more than one person, all owners must qualify for the exemption.

-Note: If a person holds a life estate in the property, that person is the legal owner of the property.
+Note that if a person holds a life estate in the property, that person is the legal owner of the property.
 If the property is held in trust, the exemption may be allowed if the beneficiary of the trust qualifies.
 Answer all questions on the basis of the beneficiary's qualifications for the exemption.
 Attach a copy of the trust or other proof of such trustee-beneficiary relationship.